lipsia-fmri/lipsia/docs/cylarim/index.rst

 In this example, the locations of peaks and valleys are estimated in each cylinder.
 It involves fitting a fourth-order Chebyshev polynomial to the z-values within each cylinder using a least-squares approach.
-A fourth-order polynomial was chosen to achieve a better balance between overfitting and underfitting The largest and smallest points of the fitted curve within the interval [0,1] are then identified and reported as the output.
+The largest and smallest points of the fitted curve within the interval [0,1] are then identified and reported as the output.
 The resulting file "cyl_peaks_coeff.v" contains two volumes.
 The first volume